 members, nursing homes are not places that invite acces to the wider

 community.
 Generally there is some form of "right of entry", "rite of passage"

 The institutions of the facility are built around a particular model of

 care which is not representative of the institutions within the wider

-Just as a church or a university is
+Just as a church or a

 designed to support a small to large number of people, a nursing home